pmchrist/Capsule_Climate/notes.md

 # Current ToDo:
-0) All suppliers replacement and sampling in HH is done based solely on price
+0) All suppliers replacement and sampling in HH is done based solely on price           !
+Fixed, now takes into account emissions too
 1) Make sure that everything is calibrated to the initial original parameters           !
 Done
 2) Change visualization of Bunkruptcies from age to the global counter from model       !
 Done
 3) Make main HH variables duplicated in the model for easier access                     !
 Done
+4) Fixed the bug of "chaotic" crash of economy, from high cp bankruptcies               !
+Done At the end, the issue boiled down to the fact that there was overborrowing.
+It occured because all of the Expected Demand was counted into the projected sales.
+It is the case for the properly working CP, but this assumption fails for the newcomers.
+As they do not have labor or in some cases machines to produce all the stuff to satisfy the demand.
+As a result they overextend credit line, get machines + some workers, produce few products and go bankrupt being not able to cover the first credit payment.
+    Additionally, most of the time the CP got machines but not workers, to get workers they hiked salaries, to cover them they hiked prices, given old information.
+They did not manage to sell anything, payed elevated wages and went bankrupt, throwing economy into the inflationary loop.
+There were a lot of wages and no production with high bankruptcy rates.
+It was fixed by restricting financing for the CP in check_funding_restrictions_cp!

-4) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - Done)                                                  !
+5) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - Done)                                                  !
 Done
-5) Provided plots make sense but it seems there is a chaos region introduced.
+6) Provided plots make sense but it seems there is a chaos region introduced.
 To quantify it we should expand plot to a phase plot, Heatmap for Opinion vs p_f, check size of chaotic region.
 Heatmaps can be probabiltiies of green adoption based on initial parameters.      !
 Done
 	- Quantify stochasticity in the simulation with multiple runs.                          !
 Done - Nearly zero
 	- Check without opinion how smaller the chaos regions is.                               !
 Done - It does not exist, was part of a bug on excessive borrowing
     - Create a heatmap of initial opinion and probability of getting green economy.         !
 Done
     - Add Boxplot visualization of final steps and compare opinion for diff p_f             !
 Done
-6) Minor Fixes for Code:
+7) Minor Fixes for Code:
-    - Move new parameter which balances the borrowing into the global variables
+    - Move new parameter which balances the borrowing into the global variables             !
+Done
-    - Clean up code
+    - Clean up code                                                                         !
+Done
-    - Make all the demand functions more consistent (we normalize when there are zero emissions, do not do it)
+    - Make all the demand functions more consistent (we normalize when there are zero emissions, do not do it)      # Done
-    - Put average emiss per good in the model level (why is not there already?)
+    - Put average emiss per good in the model level (why is not there already?)             !
+Done - Added through the index of climate metrics in the model
-7) Perform shocks with taxation
+8) Perform shocks with taxation

-8) Add dynamic opinions.
+9) Add dynamic opinions.
 Make mapping for opinions and how they change function, the mapping can be based on all proposed metrics.
 But first we should try wealth, unemployment can be a sub case of low wealth, so it should cover the research.
 	- Try Cubic polynomial approximation - hysterisis for opinion change dynamics.
 	- Try sigmoid functions to be maping of different regions, for examples in EU discrepancy in opinions is lower than in US.
 	- Other ideas can be used for initialization of the model (political vs scientific)

-9) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
+10) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
-10) Perform test on taxation of CP with high Emissions, progressive tax should work and introduce feeding loops.
+11) Perform test on taxation of CP with high Emissions, progressive tax should work and introduce feeding loops.
-11) Market share is called profits in the output
+12) Market share is called profits in the output